bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 %pconda list
 ```

-To remove a conda package on all the nodes of your cluster, use `%pconda remove`.
+To remove a conda package on all your cluster nodes, use `%pconda remove`.

 ```shell
 %pconda remove <PACKAGE_NAME>